kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 ???
 "Insecure registry access"
     Additional options can be specified in the secret to customize registry access, such as skipping TLS certificate verification or insecure registry access.

-    - `skipTLSverify`: Set to `true` if you want to skip TLS certificate verification.
+    - `skipTLSverify`: Set to `true` to skip TLS certificate verification.

-    - `http`: Set to `true` if your registry should be accessed by using HTTP instead of HTTPS.
+    - `http`: Set to `true` for registry access via HTTP instead of HTTPS.

     For example:
     ```yaml